donovanbroquin/iut-laravel/README.md

 Once the command has been launched, you should see something similar in your terminal.

 ![Visual Studio Code Terminal with running Docker Compose stack](https://github.com/dbroquin/iut-laravel/blob/3b34647736b46b267ab39823bb5608e8f5d23073/screenshots/docker-compose-launched.png?raw=true)

-Also, a `laravel` directory should be present in the project tree now.

 Finally, you can access the container terminal using the Visual Studio command palette and selecting